Skip to main content

 However, if safeguarding concerns arise in relation to a service user, these concerns may be reported externally as appropriate in each case.

 If a child disengages from an interaction it does not necessarily mean no further action will be taken.
 The welfare of the child is paramount and internal or external safeguarding reports can still be made depending on the risk disclosed before the person disengages.
+In some services we will be able to communicate this referral to the child via email, such as PeerChat or the Community.

 If we have a safeguarding concern that needs monitoring or reporting, or need to retain the interaction to meet an obligation to law enforcement, we may not fulfil the erasure request.